 Baseball season is in full swing from March to September (Go Nationals!).
 If you want to watch one of the team’s home games, look into getting your tickets well before the game!

 Passport DC is an annual celebration of international cultures in the city, held in May.
 I highly recommend touring embassies for free at the Around the World Embassy Tour and the European Union Open House.

 Rooftop bars, picnics at the park, or at any of the new “streateries” that popped up this year: outdoor dining (or lunching, or drinks) is HOT!
-The mayor proposed to allow outdoor dining for the rest of 2023 and during the warmer months in 2023.
+The mayor proposed to allow outdoor dining for the rest of the year and during the warmer months.
 Now that’s something to look forward to!